gcalderone/GModelFit.jl/docs/src/concepts.md

 ## How to access the data structures

 **GFit.jl** interface aims to be easy to use and remember, and the number of exported function is purposely kept to a minimum.
-As a consequence, many of the above mentioned data structures are accessible using either indexing (as in dictionary or vectors) or as field of a `struct`-like interface, starting from a single [`Model`](@ref) or a [`MultiModel`](@ref) object.
+As a consequence, many of the above mentioned data structures are accessible using either indexing (as in dictionary or vectors) or as field of a `struct`-like interface, starting from a single [`Model`](@ref) or a `Vector{Model}` object.
 In particular:
-- a `MultiModel` object can be considered as a vector of `Model`s, with the inidivudal element accessible via indexing with an integer number.
-Also, the `length()` function will return the number of models in a `MultiModel`;
+- a *MultiModel* is a vector of `Model`s, with the inidivudal element accessible via indexing with an integer number;
 - a `Model` object can be considered as a dictionary of components, with `Symbol` keys.
 The `keys()` function will return the name of components in the model;
 - a component is a structure, either built-in (see [Built-in components](@ref)) or implemented by the user ([Custom components](@ref)).
 One or more structure fields are supposed to represent the component parameters (i.e. objects of type [`GFit.Parameter`](@ref));
 - The fields of a component structure, as well as the fields of the [`GFit.Parameter`](@ref)) structures are accessed using the standard dot (`.`) notation.